 Federated Mutual Insurance Company has acquired Granite Re, Inc., a leading provider of surety bonds for small- to medium-sized contractors, as of January 1, 2017.
 The acquisition better positions Federated Insurance to partner with commercial contractors for their surety and bonding needs.

 The US Citizenship and Immigration Services (USCIS) has published yet another version of the Form I-9 marked with a July 17, 2017 version date.
 Starting on September 18, 2017, employers MUST use only this version of the form for all new hires and reverification on any employee with an older version of the form.

 OSHA has issued a final rule to curb lung cancer, silicosis, chronic obstructive pulmonary disease and kidney disease in America's workers by limiting their exposure to respirable crystalline silica.
-The rule is enforceable as of September 23, 2017, for construction standards.
-NECA National is offering an educational webinar and Milwaukee Tools is releasing a complimentary product line.
+The rule is enforceable as of September 23, 2017, for construction standards and we have provided some resources to aid our members in compliance.

 Question: We hired a new employee about a week ago and now she is telling us that she is 4 months pregnant.
 She did not disclose this during the hiring process.
 The manager wants to terminate her employment.
 What are the possible ramifications if we terminate her?
 It looks as if she was seeking employment for health insurance benefits only.